k4u5h4L/Chatterz/README.md

 yarn run dev:server
 ```

--   Now with all the API keys and the backend server running, run development server for the client in the root directory of this project.
+-   Now with all the API keys and the backend server running, run development server for the client.

 ```
 yarn dev